-NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.
+NABERS has evolved its Energy rating to better recognise and reward the generation and purchase of renewable energy.

-The NABERS Renewable Energy Indicator (REI) will provide clear and transparent information on the NABERS rating certificate about the proportion of renewable energy used in the building.
+The NABERS Renewable Energy Indicator provides clear and transparent information on the NABERS rating certificate about the proportion of the building’s energy that comes from on-site renewable energy generated and offsite renewable energy procured.

-Getting a REI is easy and achievable; it will be part of all NABERS energy ratings, but what else do you need to know?
+Getting a Renewable Energy Indicator is easy and achievable; it will be part of all NABERS Energy ratings, but what else do you need to know?

-The Renewable Energy Indicator, or REI is a tool designed to work complementary to the NABERS Energy rating.
+The Renewable Energy Indicator is a tool designed to work complementary to the NABERS Energy rating.

 The tool allows buildings to: